ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## What is gas price? {#what-is-gas-price}

 Gas price refers to the amount of ether you are willing to pay for every unit of gas, and this is usually measured in 'gwei'.

+A bit of trivia: 'Gwei' is also called nanoether (or nano).
+This is because it's the ninth power of the fractional ETH.

+The word 'gwei' itself means 'giga-wei', and it is equal to 1,000,000 wei.
+Wei itself (derived from the Chinese word for 'power') is the smallest unit of ETH.
+Wei is also the ninth power of the fractional gwei, which means it's the 18th power of the fractional ETH.

+While paying gas fees, you'll speak almost exclusively in gwei.

 ## Why can gas fees get so high? {#why-can-gas-fees-get-so-high}